w3c/wcag-act-rules/content/element-lang-matches-default-language-off6ek.md

 Subtags, notably the [primary language subtag][], are [case insensitive][].
 Comparison with the [language subtag registry][] must be done in a case insensitive way.

+### Most Common Language of an Element {#most-common-element-language}

+The _most common language of an element_ is determined by counting the number of _words_ in the [text inheriting its programmatic language][] from this element that are part of any of the languages in the [language subtag registry][].
+The same word can be part of multiple languages.
+In case of ties, the element has several most common languages.
+If there are no words in the [text inheriting its programmatic language][] from the element, then it has no most common language.

+For more details, see [examples of most common language][].

 ### Namespaced Element {#namespaced-element}

 An [element][] with a specific [namespaceURI][] value from [HTML namespaces][].
 For example an "SVG element" is any element with the "SVG namespace", which is `http://www.w3.org/2000/svg`.